learnk8s/learnk8s.io/src/microsAuthentication/content.md

 - The identity of the caller (the Service Account).
 - The groups that the caller belongs to.

-Since you can validate and verify any token, you could leverage the same API endpoint in your Secret Store component to authenticate and authorise requests!
+Since you can validate and verify any token, you could leverage the same API endpoint in your Data Store component to authenticate and authorise requests!

 Let's have a look at how you could include the above logic in your apps.